Shr3yash/AI-Driven-Site-Feasibility/README.md

 ---

-# 🛠️ Team25 Hackathon – Compute & Oracle DB Setup Guide
+# Compute & Oracle DB Setup Guide

 > A step-by-step guide to help new team members connect to the Oracle Autonomous Database from our compute instance using Python and the provided wallet.